cloudflare/cloudflare-docs/content/radar/investigate/url-scanner.md

 - `meta.processors.tech` - What kind of technologies were detected as being in use by the website, with the help of [Wappalyzer](https://github.com/wappalyzer/wappalyzer).
 - `page.country` - GeoIP country name of the main IP address contacted.
 - `page.cookies` - Cookies set by the page.
-- `page.console` - Javascript console messages
+- `page.console` - JavaScript console messages
 - `page.js.variables` - Non-standard Javascript global variables.
 - `page.securityViolations` - [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) or [SRI](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) violations.
-- `verdicts.overall.malicious` - whether the website was considered, _at the time of the scan_, malicious.
-Please check remaining properties for each subsystem(s) specific threats detected.
+- `verdicts.overall.malicious` - Whether the website was considered, _at the time of the scan_, malicious.
+Please check the remaining properties for each subsystem(s) specific threats detected.

 Visit `https://developers.cloudflare.com/api/urlscanner-get-scan` for the full response schema.